sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 Queues have many [applications](https://www.geeksforgeeks.org/applications-of-queue-data-structure/?ref=rp).
 They are particularly useful for queuing processes that do not need to be executed immediately.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/queue-data-structure/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=XuCbpw6Bj1U&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=22).

-Time complexity for [queue implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/queues) where `n` is the number of elements:
+Time and space complexity for [queue implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/queues) where `n` is the number of elements:

 | Operation | Average/Worst Case | Reasoning |
 | :-------: | :----------: | ---------- |